esper-io/console_docs/docs/provisioning-methods/provisioner-tool.md

 For your ease, we have created a tool for Provisioning which internally uses the ADB (Android Debugging Tool).

-This method can be used to provision most android devices regardless of whether they are -
+This method can be used to provision most Android devices regardless of whether they are -

 -   GMS or Non-GMS